 Mr. Hite has taught masterclasses at the Institute of Sacred Music at Yale, Duke University, Dartmouth College, Longy School of Music in Cambridge, Massachusetts, Walnut Hill School for the Arts, Harvard University, the Southern Theological Seminary in Louisville, the Brookline (Massachusetts) Music School and the University of Massachusetts, Dartmouth campus.

-His students have gone on to receive advanced degrees from Indiana University, Boston University, University of North Texas and Longy School of Music in Cambridge, Massachusetts.
+His students have gone on to receive advanced degrees from Indiana University, Boston University, University of North Texas, Cincinnati Conservatory and Longy School of Music in Cambridge, Massachusetts.